 Once boiled, reduce heat to a simmer and cook for another 5-6 minutes.
-Then turn off the heat, place the lid on the saucepan and let chicken breast rest in hot water to continue cooking.
+Then turn off the heat, place the lid on the saucepan and let the chicken breast rest in hot water to continue cooking.

 After 5 minutes, check if the chicken breast is fully cooked.
 The meat should be opaque and not pink.
-If not, rest a little longer in the hot water.
+If not, rest a little longer in hot water.

 Remove cooked chicken breast and run it under cold water or place in an ice bath to stop it from further cooking.

 Once cooled, shred chicken breast into fine strands.
 Set aside for assembly.

 Thinly slice the cabbage leaves or shred using food processor.
 Set aside for mixing.

 Peel the cucumber and trim the ends.
 Cut the cucumber in half lengthwise and then again, so you have 4 long quarters.
 Thinly slice into matchsticks.

 Peel the carrots and shred with a julienne peeler.
 If you don’t have one, cut the carrot into thin matchsticks or use a mandoline to shred it.